mdigix/Sample_my.app/README.md

-I am in the process of learning to create an iPhone application.
+I am in the process of learning to create an iOS application.